Strategic Sourcing Manager Jobs in USA with Visa Sponsorship

 What visa types can sponsor a Strategic Sourcing Manager?

-H-1B is the most common path for employer-sponsored sourcing roles.
+H-1B visa is the most common path for employer-sponsored sourcing roles.
 L-1A or L-1B transfers are an option if you're moving from a foreign affiliate of a U.S. company.
 O-1A is a viable alternative for candidates with exceptional recognition, such as major procurement awards, published industry contributions, or leadership in professional organizations.

 How do I find Strategic Sourcing Manager jobs that offer visa sponsorship?